 Simplify your message and your design, and you’ll win.

 Invest in a copywriting course

-Good copy can be one of the highest leverage parts of your website because the difference between good and bad copy can be literally hundreds of thousands of dollars based off conversions and the quality of those conversions.
+Good copy can be one of the highest leverage parts of your website.
+The difference between good and bad copy can be literally hundreds of thousands of dollars based on conversions and the quality of those conversions.

-If you’re not a copywriter professionally, then you should invest in a copywriting course.
+If you’re not a copywriter or comfortable writing, then you should invest in a copywriting course.
 I have learned a ton from the copywriters in my life and continue to learn as I write more content and operate online.